trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 ## Part 6: Run the smart rollup node

-Now that the smart rollup kernel is set up on layer 1, anyone can run a smart rollup node based on that kernel.
+Now that the smart rollup is originated on layer 1, anyone can run a smart rollup node for it.
-Smart rollup nodes are similar to baking nodes, but they run the smart rollup code instead of baking Tezos blocks.
+Smart rollup nodes are similar to baking nodes, but they run the smart rollup kernel instead of baking Tezos blocks.
 In these steps, you start a smart rollup node, but note that anyone can run a node based on your kernel, including people who want to verify the rollup's behavior.

-1. Copy the contents of the preimages folder to a folder that the rollup node can access by running these commands:
+1. Copy the contents of the `preimages` folder to a folder that the rollup node can access by running these commands:

    ```bash
    mkdir -p ~/.tezos-rollup-node/wasm_2_0_0